The LICA Building

 Centre for Performance and Practice

-I teach on the Fine Art course.
-My main disciplines are painting and drawing.
+I teach on the Fine Art course, convening year 3.
+My primary disciplines are painting and drawing.
 However, I also utilise digital media and photography within my practice.

 I am a painter concerned with visual perception, in particular, examining and challenging theories and methodologies of colour reception, light and movement within the second dimension.

 My painting methodology is determined by the subject matter and often juxtaposes conventional painting techniques with innovative methods to create unusual surfaces, layers and textures.
 Depth and surface contrasts are particularly important in my work.
 Colour luminosity and light emanationn effects have recently become key.

 Previous research and exhibitions have encompassed a wide variety of subject matter: fabrics and textiles in literature (including newly commissioned works through study of the Sir Michael Sadler Kashmir Shawl Collection at the University of Leeds International Textile Archive, culminating in a solo exhibition Pip Dickens ?
 New Works at The Stanley & Audrey Burton Gallery, University of Leeds).